 MediaScale is a great tool to run SEO and link building campaigns at scale.

-It integrates with Ahrefs, Moz, SemRush, SimilarWeb, and Alexa to generate outreach lists based on your desired SEO metrics and creates a website database which is updated regularly.
+It integrates with Ahrefs, Moz, SemRush, SimilarWeb, and Alexa to generate outreach lists based on your desired SEO metrics and creates a website database that is updated regularly.

 The platform enables you to produce comprehensive reports showing total links acquired for clients, link type and anchor text breakdown and has website filtering features that help you find the websites you’re most interested in.